wookiee/cocoa-programming-for-osx-5e/Errata.md

 ### 22. Drag-and-Drop

-- In the section named 'After the drop' on page 337, the reader is instructed to implement the 'draggedImage(_:endedAt:operation)' method, but instead should only implement 'draggingSession(_:endedAtPoint:operation:)' described undeneath that line.
+- In the section After the drop on page 337, the reader is instructed to implement the `draggedImage(_:endedAt:operation)` method, but instead should only implement `draggingSession(_:endedAtPoint:operation:)` described undeneath that line.

 ### 25. Auto Layout